telerik/blazor-docs/components/dropdownbutton/overview.md

 | `MaxWidth` | `string` | The maximum width of the popup. |
 | `Width` | `string` | The width of the popup.
 If you don't specify a value, the dropdown width will match the anchor element width which can help with responsive layouts and 100% widths. |

-The above parameters that modify the popup dimentions, like `Height`, `Width`, `MaxWidth` etc. expect a [valid CSS values]({%slug common-features/dimensions%}).
-Note that, the `MinHeight` and `MaxHeight` have no effect if the `Height` is always within their range.
-The min and max values are valuable only when the dropdown height is set to a relative unit or changes at runtime.
+The parameters that modify the popup dimensions (`Height`, `Width`, `MaxWidth`, etc.) expect [valid CSS values]({%slug common-features/dimensions%}).

+The `MinHeight` and `MaxHeight` have no effect if the `Height` is always within their range.
+The min and max values are useful only when the dropdown height is set to a relative unit or changes at runtime.

 ### Item Settings